 3. Associated Press Corporate Archives, New York, New York.

 4. Admiral H. B. Wilson Papers.
-Archives Branch, Naval History and Heritage Command, Washington, D.C.
+Archives Branch, Naval History and Heritage Command (NHHC), Washington, D.C.

 5. Edward Mandell House Papers.
 Yale Library Collections.